Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Error [ERR_PACKAGE_PATH_NOT_EXPORTED]: Package subpath './internal'

-SyntaxError: Named export 'someFunction' not foundThis happens when ESM tries to import a named export from a CJS module and cjs-module-lexer cannot detect that name.
-The CJS module probably uses dynamic export patterns.
-Fall back to a default import:
+SyntaxError: Named export 'someFunction' not foundThis usually means ESM tried to import a named export from CJS, but Node could not detect that name.

 import pkg from 'the-package';

-const { someFunction } = pkg;SyntaxError from mixing module syntaxes
+const { someFunction } = pkg;SyntaxError from Mixing Module Syntaxes

-module.exports = function greet() { return 'hello'; };maps cleanly to a default import from ESM:
+};maps cleanly to a default import from ESM -

 import greet from './greet.cjs';